 Private consultations are typically done at your home where we fully analyze and discuss the issues you’re having with your dog.
 In addition to addressing the problem behaviors that prompted the meeting, I also look your dog’s overall behavior and interactions and then make suggestions on how you can better communicate and live better with your four-legged best friend.
 It’s a comprehensive session filled with lots of information and techniques to help specific concerns, as well as improve your entire life with your dog.

 Multi Session Package

-Sessions are about an hour and a half – 2 hours long
+Sessions are about 2 hours long

 For many issues multiple sessions are needed to follow up, troubleshoot and progress on behavioral problems.
 Dog training is all repetition and consistency and getting guidance while working on behavior challenges and/or learning new skills really amplifies results.